JohnByrneJames/SpartaGlobalRepo/Notes/Day3_Training.md

     2. Call the 2 employees for an informal conversation
     3. Arrange a formal meeting o take this further

-Try calm the situation down and choose the option that will satisfy both parties, as well as keep the situation calm and collected. **Listen** to what is being said and find the **facts** in order to make a sensible decision. option **ii** allows it to be remain private, and perhaps come to a conclusion that suits everyone, however if it does not then **iii** could be more suitable.
+Try calm the situation down and choose the option that will satisfy both parties. **Listen** to what is being said and find the **facts** in order to make a sensible decision. option **ii** allows it to remain private, and perhaps come to a conclusion that suits everyone, however if it does not then **iii** could be a next course of action.

 * **Tips**
     * Stay Calm